1829 – Courthouse, Monaghan, Co. Monaghan

-The Courthouse was probably designed by Joseph Welland and cost around £10,000.
+The Courthouse was probably designed by Joseph Welland, a student of John Bowden, and cost around £10,000.
 A fine building constructed from large blocks of yellowish stone and placed on a plinth of ten steps.
 The main façade has a strong pediment and coat of arms carried by half fluted doric columns.
-Originally three doorways opened into the interior – two were converted to windows.
-The stonework throughout is very good with a heavily rusticated ground floor.
-The building is flanked by two demi-hexagonal archways.
-The twin courtrooms inside are lit by three round headed windows in the sides of the building.
-The building was destroyed by fire during the 1980s and has now been fully restored.
+Originally three doorways opened into the interior – two were later converted to windows – and with a 2011 restoration, have since being converted back.
+An earlier proposal of 1826 by William Deane Butler was rejected as it was felt that it lacked gravitas.